-Due to the inability of the Finance Corp. to utilize the deferred tax benefit of \$9,532 associated with the net operating loss carryforward of \$24,505, which expire at various dates through July 31, 2037, a valuation allowance has been provided on the full amount of the deferred tax asset.
-Accordingly, there is no net deferred tax benefit for fiscal 2017, 2016 or 2015, and there is no net deferred tax asset as of July 31, 2017 and 2016.
+Due to the inability of the Finance Corp. to utilize the deferred tax benefit of \$7,188 associated with the net operating loss carryforward of \$26,621 generated prior to fiscal 2018, which expire at various dates through July 31, 2037, a valuation allowance has been provided on the full amount of the deferred tax asset.
+The net operating loss carryforwards generated during and after fiscal 2018 are carried forward indefinitely.
+Accordingly, there is no net deferred tax benefit for fiscal 2018, 2017 or 2016, and there is no net deferred tax asset as of July 31, 2018 and 2017.